quantumlib/qsim/jupyter/README.md

 ### Use the Cloud Console

 Connect to the Cloud Console and make sure your current project is selected.
-Them click on "Create" for a new VM instance:
+Then click on "Create" for a new VM instance: